Monday, June 9, 2025

 Have you even considered this?

-Or do you just make the assumption that having you photograph taken (and that photo possibly being used to promote the class) is part of a yoga class.
+Or do you just make the assumption that having your photograph taken (and that photo possibly being used to promote the class) is part of a yoga class.

 How should consent be gained?
 Prior to the session - at the session?
 Individually or as a group?
 Verbally or written?
 Was there a disclaimer saying photograph/s may/will be taken during the session/sessions that you attend?